rohitl17/cab-dynamic-pricing/documentation/component_specification.md

 ### Component 2: (getCabPrice)
 Input source, destination and type of cabs.
 The component then calls the following subcomponents to get the required values:
-i) Geospatial Data : Input: Source and Destination; Output: Latitude and Longitude, ETA and Distance ii) Weathermap API: Input: Source Latitude and Longitude; Output: Required weather parameters iii) Uber API: Input: source and destination; Output: dynamic Price and surge of the required cab <sub>*</sub>
-iv) Lyft API: Input: source and destination, Output: dynamic Price and surge of the required cab <sub>*</sub>
+i) Geospatial Data : Input: Source and Destination; Output: Latitude and Longitude, ETA and Distance. ii) Weathermap API: Input: Source Latitude and Longitude; Output: Required weather parameters. iii) Uber API: Input: source and destination; Output: dynamic Price and surge of the required cab <sub>*</sub>. iv) Lyft API: Input: source and destination, Output: dynamic Price and surge of the required cab <sub>*</sub>